haileytapia/portfolio/CRISPRGeneEditing.md

 Traditional plant breeding has significant drawbacks, including its reliance on existing genes, which can be time-consuming and inefficient.
 Gene editing technologies, such as TALENs, ZFNs, and CRISPR-Cas9, provide more precise and specific methods for diversifying genes.
 These techniques have been used to genetically modify several crops for resistance to powdery mildew, herbicides, and biotic and abiotic stresses, resulting in increased size, yield, and quality.
 Gene editing can also be used to modify plants to produce extra proteins needed by diabetics or people with albumin deficiency.

-## CRISPR’s Role in Genetically Modifying Plants
+## CRISPR’s role in genetically modifying plants

 In recent years, CRISPR has emerged as a trailblazer among first-generation genome editing systems.
 It is simpler — not to mention more flexible, precise, cost-effective, and efficient — by comparison and is revolutionizing plant gene modification in various ways: it does not need foreign DNA unlike traditional genetic engineering; it has rapidly increased in use compared to other new plant breeding techniques; it has a broader range of applications, having been engineered in 45 plant genera across 24 families since its first success in 2013; and it can improve an array of agricultural traits, like yield and grain quality, plant architecture, and plant aesthetics.
 Of particular note is CRISPR’s power to enhance herbicide, disease, and drought resistance in crops.
 It goes without saying that CRISPR is ideal for genetic modification of plants, specifically trees.